Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design: Benchmark Problem Definition

 \subsubsection{Difficulty Level $l=2$}

-In level $l=2$, flange laminates $s_{i,j}$, $e_{i,j}$, and $w_{i,j}$ are determined with different way from level $l=1$.
-The design variables consist of the change in length and width between each layer of flange laminate $\dot{l}_{i,j}$ and $\dot{w}_{i,j}$ and the spanwise reference position $\xi_i \in [0,1]$.
+In level $l=2$, flange laminates $s_{i,j}$, $e_{i,j}$, and $w_{i,j}$ are determined differently from level $l=1$.
+The design variables consist of the change in length and width between each layer of flange laminate $\dot{l}_{i,j}$ and $\dot{w}_{i,j}$, and the spanwise reference position $\xi_i \in [0,1]$.
 The flange laminate is defined using the following equations: